Jumper (Third Eye Blind song)

 "Jumper" is a song by American rock band Third Eye Blind from their eponymous debut studio album (1997).
-It was released to radio as the fifth and final single from the album on August 4, 1998, by Elektra Records.
-Frontman Stephan Jenkins is credited as the sole writer of the song, whilst production on the song was helmed by Jenkins and Eric Valentine.
-According to Jenkins, "Jumper" focuses on an act of suicide, with the broader message of the song being about human compassion.
+The song was written and produced by frontman Stephan Jenkins, with additional production by Eric Valentine.
+Elektra Records released it as the fifth and final single from the album on August 4, 1998.
+An alternative rock and acoustic power pop song, the lyrics concern an act of suicide, as Jenkins urges for a greater amount of human compassion.

+Music critics found the lyrics of "Jumper" to tread familiar territory, but some of them praised the track's overall composition.
+In the United States, the song peaked at number five on the Billboard Hot 100 in addition to peaking in the top ten for several genre-specific charts.
+It also reached the top ten in Canada.
 The song was recorded and mixed in and around San Francisco at Toast Studios, Skywalker Ranch, H.O.S., and The Site by Valentine.
-An alternative rock and acoustic power pop song, "Jumper" is a lament centrally inspired by the suicide of a bullied gay teenager.
+"Jumper" is a lament centrally inspired by the suicide of a bullied gay teenager.
 However, Jenkins also was inspired by his own dysfunctional experiences when growing up.
-The instrumentation used in the song includes guitars, keyboards, and a piano.
+The instrumentation used in the song includes guitars and a piano.

-"Jumper" received positive reviews from music critics.
-The song reached number five on the US Billboard Hot 100 and number nine on the Billboard Modern Rock Tracks chart.
-"Jumper" was also successful in Canada, climbing to number 10 on the RPM Top Singles chart.
+The song is notable for its diegetic use by Jim Carrey's character in the movie Yes Man, whereby Carrey's character plays a spontaneous cover of the song on an acoustic guitar to persuade a would-be jumper from taking their own life.